nDependend/LibShapeDraw/README.md

 LibShapeDraw is designed to be easy to use, both for devs and for players.
 These are the design goals to that end:

- +  **Minimal dependencies.** Either ModLoader or Forge is required to get up and running.
+ +  **Minimal dependencies.** Either LiteLoader or Forge is required to get up and running.
 That's all.

- +  **Maximal compatibility.** LibShapeDraw does not modify the bytecode of *any* vanilla Minecraft class.
+ +  **Maximal compatibility.** LibShapeDraw does not modify the bytecode of *any* vanilla Minecraft class via jar-modding.
 You are free to modify Minecraft classes in your own mod if needed; LibShapeDraw will not interfere.

  +  **Unobtrusive.** Pick and choose the components you want to use.
     LibShapeDraw is a toolkit for your mod to use.
 It is *not* a heavy